How to Get an Apartment in New York Right Out of College

 Leasing a Room on Your Own

-Because of the huge demand, leasing rooms in shared apartments have become a separate market in the real estate biz.
+Because of the enormous demand, leasing rooms in shared apartments have become a separate market in the real estate biz.

-It makes living in New York not only a possibility to some but it’s also a great money saver, especially if you have a job that requires a lot of travel.
+It makes living in New York a possibility for some and a great money saver, especially if you have a job that requires a lot of travel.

 Remember that you will still be required to submit credit and financial information, but you will not be held individually responsible for the rent.